 Ongoing: EPA is evaluating cleanup options for contaminated soils, sediments, and groundwater at the site, including reuse of the waste materials and excavation of contaminated soils and sediments in less contaminated parts of the site.
 A technical memorandum summarizing the results of bench-scale laboratory tests conducted in 2012 and 2013 to reduce the chloride content of the waste and make the waste more attractive for reuse is included in the Documents and Reports section below.
+Additional testing is expected to begin in late 2017 to evaluate the cost and feasibility of beneficially using the waste as a partial substitute for Portland cement in ready-mix concrete.
+The testing is expected to continue into 2018.
 Cleanup is likely to be needed at the smelter property, the waste management area, the Nature Conservancy property, the lagoon area, and the groundwater.
-A cleanup proposal is expected in 2017 or 2018.
+A cleanup proposal is expected in 2018 or 2019.

 Potentially Responsible Parties

 Potentially responsible parties (PRPs) refers to companies that are potentially responsible for generating, transporting, or disposing of the hazardous waste found at the site.